Ulthran/virus-hunting-pipeline/README.md

 HPC pipeline for identifying viral contigs in existing sequence data

-NB: This is configured to run on AWS EC2 instances but should be translatable to other cloud platforms
+NB: This is configured to run on AWS but should be translatable to other cloud platforms

-# Pipeline specs
+# Pipeline overview

 ### fastq download -> sunbeam -> megahit -> cenote-taker2 -> cleanup & output